techiew/Speech-to-Text/README.md

 The audio files to be processed should belong together in a way where, for example, one audio file contains the first person's speech in a phone call, and the other file the other person's speech.
 Though the program works completely fine for more than 2 people/audio files, and also with just 1 person/audio file.
 The audio files need to be single-channel, uploading audio files with more than one audio channel will crash the program.
 This is not a limitation by Google, but rather a choice by us to simplify the program.

 A JSON writer is also present in this project, as to provide an example for long-term storage of the results from Google.

+To run this program, proper Google credentials need to be present, also the proper Google Cloud Java libraries need to be installed.
+The Google API wikis describe how to set this up.